 OpenAI Misses Targets, Wall Street Trades Lower

 Markets opened lower Tuesday after reporting that OpenAI missed internal user and revenue targets, a development cited by multiple outlets as weighing on AI-linked stocks.
 The Wall Street Journal reported that OpenAI fell short of its own goals for new users and sales, a claim echoed by the New York Times and others (reports by The Wall Street Journal; The New York Times; Decrypt).
 The benchmark S&P 500 traded about -0.5% and the Nasdaq Composite was down roughly -0.8%, according to Seeking Alpha.
 Investors were also awaiting the Federal Reserve's policy decision, with outlets noting the FOMC meeting added to market caution (Investing.com; CoinDesk).
-Editorial analysis: this combination of company-specific disappointment and macro uncertainty amplified volatility in AI-exposed equities.
+This combination of company-specific disappointment and macro uncertainty amplified volatility in AI-exposed equities.

 What happened